randomgraphics/rapid-vulkan/README.md

 ```

 # Usage & Samples
-Please checkout apps in [sample](dev/sample) folder for how to create Vulkan app using rapid-vulkan.
+Please checkout apps in [sample](dev/sample) folder for how to use rapid-vulkan to quickly create Vulkan applications.